Fumipo-Theta/matdat/README.md

 Subplot and SubplotTime can use dictionary, pandas.DataFrame, and path to csv files
     as data source.
-the data is transformed to pandas.DataFrame internaly.
+The data is transformed to pandas.DataFrame internaly.
 The additional parameter "dataInfo" is needed when you set path to csv files, in which index of header row and column names used as time series index.

 When path to csv files are set, the file is not read immidiately.